-- Chinese “medicine” (a misnomer) and the belief that eating tiger penis would help with erectile disfunction.
+- Chinese “medicine” and the belief that eating tiger penis would help with erectile disfunction.

 - Catholics believe that the Eucharist physically changes into the body of their Christ.
 (I understand that if you’re Catholic and don’t believe that, you’re not really Catholic.)

 - “Natural foods” — people think they’ll be healthier, more vital, more “attach whatever belief you’ve attached to natural” when they eat natural foods.

 There is also evidence that our beliefs, this essentialism, play a role in our experience of the sensation (when eating, say).
 If you believe Perrier water tastes better than tap water, it probably will.
 There’s a feedback loop there, based on your essentialist beliefs.
 If you believe the Van Gogh authentic, you’ll appreciate it more.